 City Council Meeting

-The Quality of Life Master Plan (QLMP) will be going to the City Council on November 15, 2022 at 6 p.m.
-The full agenda report and QLMP will be available at the following link (click here).
+The Quality of Life Master Plan (QLMP) was adopted by the City Council on November 15, 2022, at 6 p.m.
+The full agenda report and QLMP is available at the following link (click here).

 Purpose & Background